sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ![services registered in Eureka](images/eureka-service-registered.png)

 In this example, you can find two instances of named `user-rest-service` that have registered with the discovery service and one `car-service` instance.
+The names that show under the "Application" column are used for connecting to them.
+This ability to reference the service by name ensures that there is no need to know what dns, ip or port information are needed by the client.